BackofenLab/Cherri/README.md

 ### Manual installation

-To manually install Cherri, you first create a Conda environment.
+To manually install CheRRI, you first create a Conda environment.
 Inside the environment, you need to install the following dependencies:

 ```
 conda create -n cherri python=3.8 -c conda-forge -c bioconda